roman-milk/roman-milk.github.io/mistaken-identity.md

+===

- ****** Mistaken Identity Ch.
-02 ****** byStoryTeller07© He took a step toward her looking menacing.
+He took a step toward her looking menacing.
 In the past she would have backed down.
 Not now.
 She held her position, determined to stare him out.
 Another step closer, and she was pleased to see a slight doubt creep across his face.

  For all the past times he had overruled her opinions, and made her feel small, she lashed out.
 A slow long swing of a small fist would have been easy to avoid, except it wasn't anticipated.
 Not even considered.
 The slight woman didn't have much power behind her, but the swing had momentum.